rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 plugins
 -------
 bug fixes
-- shutdown of web-based plugins did not remove mochiweb resources which could leave erroneous pages accessible.
+- HTTP-based plugins did not shut down correctly when stopped independently of the Erlang VM

 enhancements
-- plugins are included in the main rabbitmq-server release, simplifying server configuration and plugin installation and upgrades.
-The new rabbitmq-plugins tool enables and disables plugins.
+- plugins are included in the main rabbitmq-server release, simplifying server configuration and upgrades.
+A new tool, rabbitmq-plugins, enables and disables plugins.
-- rabbitmq_federation is no longer experimental and is now a maintained plugin. rabbitmq_tracing and rabbitmq_consistent_hash_exchange are two new experimental plugins.

 See http://www.rabbitmq.com/plugins.html for more information.
+- rabbitmq_federation is no longer considered experimental and is now a maintained plugin.
+- new experimental plugin: rabbitmq_consistent_hash_exchange, useful for load balancing very high message rates across multiple queues
+- new experimental plugin: rabbitmq_tracing, a management UI for the firehose

 management plugin
 -----------------
 bug fixes
-- HA queue details failed to display on some browsers.
+- queue details page failed to display on recent browsers (e.g. Firefox 6) for HA queues.

 enhancements
-- there are more, and more detailed, global memory statistics shown.
+- more detailed global memory statistics shown.
-- in dump and restore, "all configuration" is renamed to "Definitions".
+- "all configuration" is renamed to "definitions" to reduce confusion with rabbitmq.config.

 mochiweb plugin
 ---------------
 enhancements
-- the limit on message body size is increased to 100MB, so that, for example, JSON-RPC channel can publish much larger messages.
+- the limit on upload size is increased to 100MB so that JSON-RPC channel can publish larger messages.

 STOMP adapter
 -------------